PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_set_commands.rst

 Setting Up Your Environment
 ---------------------------

 In this section we will set up everything that will be needed to successfully complete the tutorial.
-Your skillet building environment consists of 4 essential parts:
+Your skillet building environment consists of 5 essential parts:

 1. GitHub
+  * `Initialize a New Repository and Clone it to your Local Machine Using GitHub`_
+  * `Create the File Structure for the Project in GitHub`_
 2. NGFW
 3. PanHandler
 4. SkilletBuilder Tools
+5. SLI

 Initialize a New Repository and Clone it to your Local Machine Using GitHub